|

 The Trail:

-forested areas and wetland cover run parallel to the river, providing refuge
+forested areas and wetland cover run parallel to the Chesapeake Bay,

-the Susquehanna Flats were created and provide an important habitat for fish,
+the Susquehanna Flats, a unique "flat" area, created by despositewere created and provide an important habitat for fish,

 Great Blue Herons, ospreys, and bald eagles vie for a meal of fresh fish.
 Gulls, shorebirds and numerous raptors (birds of prey) nest and feed near Conowingo Dam.
 The Susquehanna Greenway Trail is known for its abundance of spring wildflowers.